Monte-Amador/rb101-foundations/lesson_6/assignments/08_assignment/notes/refactoring/refactor_journal.md

   - dealer's break is at the bottom of the method.
 What is the side effect of calling it at the top?
 Since it's in a loop, it should be the same as the final break immediately moves to the next iteration of the loop.
 Now that I know the cached object is working as expected, it should be fine.
   - ::LEFT-OFF:: leaving off with this but it looks like I should be able to keep the user's loops in tact I just need a way to pull them all together and abstract out the duplicate items

-- [x] after reaching 5, the game should exit out instead of having to hit return

 - [ ] still getting the will_user_bust? error as it looks like the num is coming in as an array... sometimes. it's looking like it may be during the deal method calling of will_user_bust? while I'm passing in the initial empty array and it gets triggered when an ace is on deck maybe?